-In the summer of 2022 I will be organising a sponsored walk along the 102 mile length of the Macmillan Way West long distance trail in aid of the Macmillan Cancer Support Charity and in memory of my late wife Susan who died of bone cancer in May 2020 in New Zealand.
+In the summer of 2022 I organised a sponsored walk along the 102 mile length of the Macmillan Way West long distance trail in aid of the Macmillan Cancer Support Charity and in memory of my late wife Susan who died of bone cancer in May 2020 in New Zealand.
 To give you a flavour of what to expect and perhaps to whet your appetite this page is devoted.
 The dates for my walk were from Thursday 28th July 2022 from Castle Cary to Sunday 7th August in Barnstaple.

 As a boy I lived in North Petherton which is on the trail although it was not in existence then.
-I also lived near Nether Stowey and know the Quantock hills like the back of my hand which is an ANOB (Area of Natural Beauty).
+I also lived near Nether Stowey and know the Quantock Hills like the back of my hand which is an ANOB (Area of Natural Beauty).
 The trail follows the old packway along the spine of the hills which was used to take cargo from ships in the Bristol Channel on pack horses to Bridgwater.

 In later life I walked extensively in Somerset and Gloucestershire with my wife Sue when we lived in South Petherton including the Cotswold sections of the main Macmillan Way when we lived in Cheltenham.
 So the idea of walking this long distance trail to raise funds for Macmillan in memory of Sue where we had both spent such happy times seemed appropriate.